-The Critical Issues Forum (CIF) is a unique program of project-based education facilitated by the James Martin Center for Nonproliferation Studies in Monterey, California.
+The Critical Issues Forum (CIF) is a unique program of project-based education facilitated by the James Martin Center for Nonproliferation Studies at the Middlebury Institute of International Studies in Monterey, California.
 The CIF program is designed to promote awareness of nonproliferation and disarmament issues and develop critical thinking skills among high school students from around the world, including the United States, Japan, and Russia, through educational outreach activities.
 CIF develops appreciation and understanding of different national and cultural perspectives on complex but vital international security issues.

 Due to the global pandemic COVID-19, CIF has decided to go online for 2020-2021 project activities, including 2021 Spring Conference.

-Click HERE to view our students’ work for this year
+Click HERE to view our students’ exceptional work from this year!

 Please read this essay by Masako Toki, CIF Project Manager, on the importance of disarmament education for young generations.